mysterious-coding/base_entranced/README.md

 Players are now prevented from using the exact same name as another player.

 ####Siege captain dueling
 You can now challenge and accept captain duels using the basejka `/engage_duel` command/bind (assuming server has `/g_privateDuel 1` enabled).
-Both players receive 100 HP, 0 armor, pistol only, 125% speed, no items, and no force powers, can go through defense-only doors, and turrets are automatically destroyed.
+Both players receive 100 HP, 0 armor, pistol only, 125% speed, no items, no force powers, offense can go through defense-only doors, and turrets are automatically destroyed.

 ####Public server / Pug server modes
 Use `/callvote pug` to exec serverside `pug.cfg` or `/callvote pub` to exec serverside `pub.cfg` (server admin must obviously create and configure these cfg files).
 Allow vote with `/g_allow_vote_pug` and `/g_allow_vote_pub`